sec248/l3ic/README.md

 - Virtual Machine should mess with the bytecode source code only once.
 Commands will be executed char-by-char.
 - Planning to write in C99.
 L3IC-VM should directly use `Windows.h` without any Wrappers or Libraries.
 - L3IC-VM commands should be easy-to-write and not confuse other people.
 Because i am also thinking this is useful for Desktop/CLI Apps.
-- I will use `clang` for C compiler.
+- I will use `gcc` for C compiler.
+- Uses big-endian for multibyte parameters.

 ### IR Compiler

 L3IC-IR is an intermediate representation compiler for L3IC-VM.

 - Planning to write in Rust.
-Since L3IC-IR will convert the given source to bytecode, it doesn't need to use `Windows.h`.
+Since L3IC-IR will convert the given source to bytecode, it doesn't need to use `windows.h`.
 - Planning to use pascal-case (`ThisIsPascalCase`).
 - Planning to support macros with parameters.